Frequently Asked Questions | ePAY

 Do I need network scans?

-Depending on your acceptance channels, for example internet, IVR, or POS, and your implementation, you may need quarterly external network scans.
-SecureTrust may provide scan support based on your merchant setup.
-If you have questions, contact SecureTrust at 800-363-1621 or info@securetrust.com.
+Depending on your acceptance channels (such as internet, IVR, or POS) and your service implementation, you may be required to complete quarterly external network scans.
+As part of ePAY’s PCI compliance process, SecureTrust may provide scan support based on your merchant setup.
+If you are being asked for scan results and do not believe scans should apply, contact SecureTrust at 800-363-1621 or info@securetrust.com for help reviewing your account.

-Will I be charged to complete my PCI compliance questionnaire through the SecureTrust portal?
+Will I be charged for completing my PCI compliance questionnaire through SecureTrust portal?

 Settlement and Funding Options